Grant-Allan/cop4331-group2/Artifacts/architecture.md

 ![System Context Diagram](https://github.com/rashawnpeters/cop4331-group2/blob/master/Artifacts/images/system_context_diagram.png)

 Our game is designed to be played by one person at a time.
 The Player will play the game, view the leaderboard, and change the game settings through the BeezleBop Minigame Arcade gaming system.
-The gaming system itself will be developed by the Unity3D gaming engine, but our final product will run on a simple .exe file without any external dependencies.
+The gaming system itself will be developed by the Unity3D gaming engine, but our final product will run without any external dependencies.

 ### Container Diagram
 ![Container Diagram](https://github.com/rashawnpeters/cop4331-group2/blob/master/Artifacts/images/container_diagram.png)